 Directors and officers (D&O) liability insurance protects corporate officers and directors from claims alleging they performed their duties improperly.
 You should consider this coverage if your company is a corporation.
-Lawsuits against board members and company officers can generate large awards against the individuals themselves or the company.
+Lawsuits against board members and company officers can be very costly.

-A corporation is a legal entity that is owned by shareholders and governed by a board of directors.
-The directors are elected by company shareholders.
-The board appoints officers to manage the company's day-to-day affairs.
-They typically include a chief executive officer or president, a chief financial officer, and a secretary.
+A corporation is a legal entity owned by shareholders and governed by a board of directors.
+The directors are elected by company shareholders to oversee the company's affairs.
+The board appoints officers to manage the company's day-to-day operations.
+The officers typically include a chief executive or president, a chief financial officer, and a secretary.
 Some companies have additional positions, such as a chief information officer or a chief human resources officer.

 A corporation is vicariously liable for negligent acts or errors committed by directors and officers while performing their duties on the corporation's behalf.
 Thus, a corporation is subject to suits by third parties for injuries they have sustained as a result of acts committed by a director or officer.